 Terrorism encumbers peace and developmental progress of the country.
-Many scholar condiscussed the impact of terrorism according to their school of thought, this researcher condiscussed the impact of terrorism according to their school of thought.
+Many scholars have discussed the impact of terrorism according to their school of thought, this researcher will deal with it on the following front; education, economic, political social and environmental impact of the terrorism.

-&lt;sup>26 Qur'an Chapter 6 vs. 151.
+272 Qur'an Chapter 6 vs. 151.